-The century egg is ready to eat - just peel and slice to serve.
-They are traditionally served as an appetiser along with pickled ginger, or - most popular - with the congee (a thin soup or porridge of rice and water) for breakfast.
+Century eggs are ready to eat.
+To serve, just peel and slice into wedges.
+They are traditionally served as an appetiser along with pickled ginger.
+But perhaps the most popular way to serve century eggs is with congee – a thin soup or porridge of rice and water – for breakfast.
 Other condiments served along with congee include preserved bean curd, pickled vegetable, spring onions, and tofu.

 Ingredients: duck eggs (60%), water, salt, acidity regulator (E524), black tea.
 Contains allergens: egg.

 |DHL Express ?||£6.99 (or FREE for orders over £75)|

 |DHL Signature Required ?||£6.99 (or FREE for orders over £75)|